 - Eat and drink normally for 24 hours prior to testing and make sure you are hydrated before your test.

-Autonomic testing results are considered normal when the physiological measurements obtained in both parts of the test (the QSART and the cardiovascular autonomic test with head-up tilt) are normal and suggest no evidence of dysautonomia.
+Physiological measurements will be obtained in both parts of the test (the QSART and the cardiovascular autonomic test with head-up tilt) to determine evidence of dysautonomia.

 - Abnormal sweating